Celebrating Fifteen Years Online.

 QUALITIES OF SLOCUM'S SPRAY

-First, it should be known that I am a fan of the original Spray - i.e. the one that Joshua Slocum sailed around the world.
+First, I should confess that I am actually a fan of the original Spray - i.e. the one that Joshua Slocum sailed around the world.
 However I am only a fan in a limited sense.
 Allow me to elaborate...

-What the ORIGINAL Spray was able to contribute most notably for Slocum's voyage was excellent directional stability, i.e. outstanding and apparently infallible course keeping ability.
+What the ORIGINAL Spray was most notably able to contribute to Slocum's voyage was excellent directional stability, i.e. outstanding and apparently infallible course keeping ability.
 This inherent self-steering ability was the result of several factors:

 This combination allowed the vessel to behave somewhat like a dart, with the weight forward and the feathers aft.
 Alternately you can imagine a tear-drop shaped bomb with fins aft - the ideal shape for stability in a free-fall environment.